wp-plugins/ubuntu-sidebar/readme.txt

 The plugin is custimizable and lets you change the icons if you have fancier ones.

-How Ubuntu sidebar looks see at [Zeljko Popivoda](http://zeljko.popivoda.com) blog.
+How Ubuntu sidebar looks see at [ZPop](http://zpop.site90.net/blog/ubuntu-sidebar/) blog.

-On serbian at [Zeljko Popivoda](http://zeljko.popivoda.com/2012/03/ubuntu-sidebar-wordpress-plugin) blog plugin page.
+On serbian at [Zeljko Popivoda](http://zeljko.popivoda.com/ubuntu-sidebar-wordpress-plugin) blog plugin page.

 My other plugins:
 * [Ubuntu sidebar lite](http://wordpress.org/extend/plugins/ubuntu-sidebar-lite/)